PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - By default table header shows title `My Open tasks`.
 Now if the user sets `Ravi Hirapara` in the `View as` then it shows ` Ravi Hirapara's Open Tasks`.
 If user sets View as = Admin, then it shows All Open Task.
 Example is just for Open tab but same logic applies for Upcoming and Completed tab also.
 - When filter is already applied and If user change the value of `View As`, filters won't be reset

+### Design Decision
+Why don't we show the `CA Pool` role in the "View as" dropdown?
+- There is no real life usecase to show `CA Pool` in view as dropdown.
+That's why we don't show.

 ## Refresh

 - On Refresh, the page reloads latest data.